-A tuning and a Safe House
+A guitar tuning and ‘A Safe House for Dmitri’

 These past few months I’ve been busy working on several albums of songs which I hope to release in the near future.
-This has represented some musical challenges as I have had to quickly transcribe some of my own guitar parts, including spotting various capo / open / detuned acoustic variations.
+This has some musical challenges as I have had to quickly transcribe some of my own guitar parts, including spotting various capo / open / detuned acoustic variations.
 It has felt great to be making music in a physical way after a period of some 8 years where most of my musical effort went into computer-based scores and orchestral modelling.
-That too is great and satisfying but there are times when there’s no subtitute for the feel of metal strings under one’s fingers.
+That too is great and satisfying but there are times when there’s no substitute for the feel of metal strings under one’s fingers.

 I have been amused to find that ‘the vaults’ (as referred to in music magazines) have yielded a few unfinished songs or songs I’d completely forgotten about – and so I’ve set about finishing them.
 For one light-hearted Eddie Cochran type song called ‘Electric Guitars Are From Mars’ I completed a lyric by considering Fender’s chart of vintage guitar colours.